Cari Batson Thomas

 Cari Batson Thomas is a retired rear admiral of the United States Coast Guard and a 1984 graduate of the U. S. Coast Guard Academy.
 On January 22, 2010, Thomas became the third female commander of USCG Training Center Cape May to be advanced to a flag officer.
 Her final assignment was Assistant Commandant for Human Resources at the Coast Guard Academy.

-Since retirement, she has served as executive director of the Navy League and on the board of the Defense Advisory Committee on Women in the Services.
-She currently serves as the CEO of the Coast Guard Mutual Assistance Association and as an IMO Maritime Ambassador.
+Since retirement, she has been executive director of the Navy League, on the board of Navy Mutual Aid Association and on the Defense Advisory Committee on Women in the Military Services.
+She is the CEO of the Coast Guard Mutual Assistance Association and as an IMO Maritime Ambassador.